-- Remove from the bottle only enough strips for immediate use 1. - Remove from the bottle only enough strips for immediate use and replace cap tightly.
-Completely immerse reagent areas of the strip in fresh, well-mixed urine.
-Remove the strip immediately to avoid dissolving out the reagent areas.
-While removing touch the side of the strip against the rim of the urine container to remove excess urine.
-Blot the lengthwise edge of the strip on an absorbent paper towel to further remove excess urine and avoid running over dependent pade.
-3 - (contamination from adjacent reagent pads.)
-Compare each reagent area to its corresponding color blocks read time is critical for optimal results. - 5.
-Obtain results by direct color chart comparison
+- Remove from the bottle only enough strips for immediate use - and replace cap tightly.
+Completely immerse reagent areas of the strip in fresh, wellmixed urine.
+Remove the strip immediately to avoid - dissolving out the reagent areas.

+While removing, touch the side of the strip against the rim of the urine container to remove excess urine.
+Blot the lengthwise edge of the strip on an absorbent paper towel to further remove excess urine and avoid running over - (contamination from adjacent reagent pads.)
+Compare each reagent area to its corresponding color blocks on the color chart and read at the times specified.
+Proper read time is critical for optimal results. - Obtain results by direct color chart comparison.